aqaPayam/NakhBot/docs/domain/02-entities.md

 #### DataRetentionRecord

-Record of minimal retained data after account deletion.
+Record of safety and abuse-prevention data retained after account deletion.

+It must not retain ordinary deleted product data for later restoration.

 #### RateLimitRecord